jai00271/CNN/12 13 14. RESNET PART II/ReadMe.md

 This callback allows you to specify the performance measure to monitor, the trigger, and once triggered, it will stop the training process.

-The *EarlyStopping* callback is configured when instantiated via arguments.

 The “*monitor*” allows you to specify the performance measure to monitor in order to end training.
 Recall from the previous section that the calculation of measures on the validation dataset will have the ‘*val_*‘ prefix, such as ‘*val_loss*‘ for the loss on the validation dataset.

 ```python